phalcon-orphanage/docs/zh/reference/security.rst

             $user = Users::findFirstByLogin($login);
             if ($user) {
                 if ($this->security->checkHash($password, $user->password)) {
-                    //The password is valid
+                    // The password is valid
                 }
             }

-            //The validation has failed
+            // The validation has failed
         }

     }